php-db/phpdb/docs/book/application-integration/usage-in-a-laminas-mvc-application.md

 ## The Abstract Factory

-Now that the laminas-db package is installed, the abstract factory `Laminas\Db\Adapter\AdapterAbstractServiceFactory` is available to be used with the service configuration.
+Now that the laminas-db package is installed, the abstract factory `PhpDb\Adapter\AdapterAbstractServiceFactory` is available to be used with the service configuration.

 ### Configuring the adapter

-The abstract factory expects the configuration key `db` in order to create a `Laminas\Db\Adapter\Adapter` instance.
+The abstract factory expects the configuration key `db` in order to create a `PhpDb\Adapter\Adapter` instance.

 ### Working with a Sqlite database